-The Reckoning will trace Jimmy Savile’s life, from his working-class early years in the dance halls of northern England to his presenting career with the BBC where he became one of TV’s biggest stars, hosting hit shows in the 1970s such as Top Of The Pops and Jim’ll Fix It.
-It also will look at how his prolific sexual abuse of underage kids was kept under wraps until after his death in 2011.
+The Reckoning on BBC1 will see Steve Coogan play predatory sex offender Jimmy Savile.
+The upcoming drama traces Jimmy Savile’s life, from his working-class early years in the dance halls of northern England to his presenting career with the BBC where he became one of TV’s biggest stars, hosting hit shows in the 1970s such as Top Of The Pops and Jim’ll Fix It.
+It also will look at how Savile's prolific sexual abuse of underage kids was kept under wraps until after his death in 2011.

 Savile rose to fame in the 1960s and in the 1970s was a popular radio DJ and TV presenter, who regularly hosted Top of the Pops and had his own long-running children’s teatime show Jim’ll Fix It, where he arranged for children’s wishes to come true.
 He was also known for his fund-raising and support for charities and hospitals.

 The Reckoning will be a controversial watch no matter what as Jimmy Savile is so reviled.
 He's now considered to be one of Britain's most prolific sex offenders after hundreds of sexual abuse allegations were made against him after his death.
 It’s thought he used his fame and his involvement in the BBC, hospitals and charities to legitimise himself and his evil deeds. he was never prosecuted or jailed as he died in 2011 before most of the allegations came out in late 2012.

 The BBC's justification for telling Jimmy Savile's story in 'The Reckoning'